-THE UNIVERSITY HOSTED A PROTOTYPE EXECUTIVE EDUCATION SEMINAR
+THE UNIVERSITY HOSTED AN EXECUTIVE EDUCATION SEMINAR

 CHICAGO –Valerie Jarrett, Senior Advisor to President Barack Obama and chair of the White House Council on Women and Girls, and Ertharin Cousin, Executive Director of the United Nations World Food Programme, will kick off the University of Chicago Harris School of Public Policy’s Women in Public Leadership (WIPL) program.
+View the interview with Ms. Jarrett here.

 At a time when women are seeking – and achieving – unprecedented levels of power and influence in public life, the University of Chicago is launching a new executive education program designed to give participants the tools they need to take on leadership roles in the public square.